Simran-Negi19/Skin-Cancer-Detection/README.md

-# 🧬 Skin Cancer Detection using Deep Learning
+# Skin Cancer Detection using Deep Learning

 This project uses a Convolutional Neural Network (CNN) model to classify skin lesions as **Benign** or **Malignant** using medical image data.
 The final model is served via a user-friendly Gradio interface for easy testing and interaction.

 ---

-## 🚀 Features
+##  Features

-- 📂 Image dataset mounted from Google Drive
+- Image dataset mounted from Google Drive
-- 🧠 CNN-based classification model
+- CNN-based classification model
-- 📊 Visualizations of data distribution and training performance
+- Visualizations of data distribution and training performance
-- 🧪 Early stopping to avoid overfitting
+- Early stopping to avoid overfitting
-- ⚖️ Class balancing with `class_weight`
+- ⚖Class balancing with `class_weight`
-- 🎛️ Interactive Gradio-based UI for predictions
+- 🎛Interactive Gradio-based UI for predictions
-- ✅ Model accuracy and performance metrics displayed with plots
+- Model accuracy and performance metrics displayed with plots

 ---

-## 🗂️ Dataset
+##  Dataset

 - **Source**: Private dataset uploaded in Google Drive
 - **Path Used in Colab**: